shravankumar147/PicChronicle/README.md

    python picchronicle.py
    ```

-   The script will recursively scan the source folder, extract EXIF data from each image, and move them into a structured folder hierarchy.
+   The script will recursively scan the source folder, extract EXIF data from each image, and move them into a structured folder hierarchy while saving metadata in a JSON file.

 ## How It Works